The Council of Better Business Bureaus (CBBB) is warning of a clever email scam.

 Once you open the email, you grant access to your computer or download malware.

-Hackers can get personal details about employees, financial data, passwords, and even customer information if the data is stored on the same system.
+Hackers can get personal details about employees, financial data, passwords, and even customer information if the data is on the same system.

 Avoiding Workplace Scams

 Avoiding workplace scams requires a comprehensive security policy across the entire organization with strict governance.
 Having a system in place to quickly report any suspicious activity and taking immediate action will mitigate serious damage to your business.

 Because no matter how good the security system you have in place is, it will always fail if only one person doesn’t follow the protocols you have in place.

 The BBB says always be suspicious of unsolicited emails.
 If you’re not sure about the email, confirm it by going directly to the website instead of clicking the email.
 Because once you click it, the damage is already done.